Early Years Foundation Stage Framework (EYFS)

 • Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured

-• Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers
+• Children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interest and needs and help them to build their learning over time.
+Children benefit from a strong partnership between practitioners and parents and/or carers.

-• Children develop and learn in different ways, and at different rates.
-The framework covers the education and care of all children in early years’ provision, including children with special educational needs and disabilities.
+• Importance of learning and development.
+Children develop and learn at different rates.
+The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities (SEND)

 Within the EYFS Framework practitioners provide activities and make assessment judgements based on the seven areas of learning: 3 Prime Areas and 4 Specific Areas.